AgustinBaffo/-CarND-pj4_Behavioral_Cloning/README.md

 It will run the video at 48 FPS.
 The default FPS is 60.

+Note: There is known local system's setting issue with replacing "," with "." when using drive.py.
+When this happens it can make predicted steering values clipped to max/min values.
+If this occurs, a known fix for this is to add "export LANG=en_US.utf8" to the bashrc file.

+---
+## Model Architecture and Training Strategy

-The model.ipynb file contains the code for training the convolution neural network and saving the model.
+The Behavioral-Cloning.ipynb file contains the code for training the convolution neural network and saving the model.
 The file shows the pipeline that I used for training and validating the model, and it contains comments to explain how the code works.

-## Model Architecture and Training Strategy
+### Model

 My model is based on [Nvidia End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) architecture.
 I thought this architecture might be appropriate because it has been proven to work in real life and because of its size it is suitable for real-time applications.
 The architecture is showing in the following image: